 Each Santa Experience is expected to last between 30 – 40 minutes from time of arrival.

 Who can go into the grotto?

-Each tickets allows up to 6 people in a group to enter at one time.
-Only those covered by a ticket will be admitted to this attraction (max 6 people).
-Additional family members that may have tickets for another attraction may wait in the Food Quarter.
+Only those covered by a ticket will be admitted to this attraction.
+Additional family members that may have tickets for another attraction may wait in the Food Quarter, Cafe or Christmas Market.

 Can I book the Santa Experience on the day?

 No, due to the nature of this experience, tickets can only be purchased in advance and up to the day before your visit.